fiberseq/fibertools-rs/py-ft/README.md

-# py-ft: Python bindings for fibertools-rs
+# py-ft: python bindings for fibertools-rs
 [![Documentation Status](https://readthedocs.org/projects/py-ft/badge/?version=latest)](https://py-ft.readthedocs.io/en/latest/?badge=latest)
 [![PyPI version](https://badge.fury.io/py/py-ft.svg)](https://badge.fury.io/py/py-ft)

+`py-ft` provides a python API for the rust library [fibertools-rs](https://github.com/fiberseq/fibertools-rs).
+The inspiration for this API is to make analysis in python easier and faster; therefore, only extraction of data from a fiberseq bam is supported and not writing.

 ## Example
 ```python